-We use the "Zoom", „GoToMeeting“, and „GoToTraining“ tools to conduct conference calls, online meetings, video conferences and/or webinars.
+We use the "Zoom", „GoToMeeting“, and „GoToTraining“ and „Cisco WebEx”, which is provided via the systems of Telekom Deutschland GmbH, to conduct conference calls, online meetings, video conferences and/or webinars.
 "Zoom" is a service provided by Zoom Video Communications Inc. based in the USA. „GoToMeeting“ and „GoToTraining“ are services provided by LogMeIn Inc. based in the USA.
-Find more information about the collection of personal data while using the services in the data privacy notice for online meetings, conference calls and webinars.
+"Cisco Webex" is a service provided by Cisco Systems Inc. technology Suites based in the USA.

 A processing of personal data also takes place in a non-European third country.
 We have concluded an order processing contract with the provider that meets the requirements of Art.
 28 GDPR.

-An adequate level of data protection is guaranteed on the one hand by the "Privacy Shield" certification of the service providers, and on the other hand by the conclusion of the so-called EU standard contractual clauses.
+An adequate level of data protection is guaranteed by the conclusion of the so-called EU standard contractual clauses (Commission Decision 2010/87).
 The IfW Kiel is thus responsible for data processing directly related to the conduct of online meetings.

 Note: If you access the service providers website, the provider is responsible for data processing.
 However, you only need to access the website in order to download the software.